Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Results and discussion

-It was reported in Ref.~\cite{lany08} that the defect state, $\psi_D(\bm{r})$, can be decomposed in the basis of those from the top of the valence band and from the bottom of the conduction band.
-The defect level for a neutral vacancy, V$^0_\mathrm{O}$, appears due to Hubbard correction, applied to oxygen $2p$ orbitals and is accompanied by a gap opening.
-In Ref.~\cite{lany08}, however, gap opening is induced by a Hubbard correction to the Zn $s$ orbital, which in this case quenches the physically relevant $U_{\mathrm{Zn}-3d}$ correction.
-Moreover, implementation of Zn $s$ correction does not allow to optimize supercell geometry \cite{lany08}.
-In contrast, as outlined in Ref.~\cite{agapito15}, the physically relevant correction to the oxygen $2p$ states does not corrupt the $d$-orbital state, yields a good equilibrium geometry of the ZnO supercell, and opens up a gap (which is compatible to experimental results).
+As reported in Ref.~\cite{lany08} the defect state, $\psi_D(\bm{r})$, can be decomposed in the basis of those from the top of the valence band and the bottom of the conduction band.
+In our study, the defect level for a neutral vacancy, V$^0_\mathrm{O}$, appears due to Hubbard correction, applied to oxygen $2p$ orbitals and is accompanied by a gap opening.
+In Ref.~\cite{lany08}, however, the gap opening is induced by a Hubbard correction to the Zn $s$ orbital, which in this case quenches the physically relevant $U_{\mathrm{Zn}-3d}$ correction.
+Moreover, implementation of Zn $s$ correction did not allow to optimize supercell geometry \cite{lany08}.
+In contrast, as outlined in Ref.~\cite{agapito15}, the physically relevant correction to the oxygen $2p$ states does not corrupt the $d$-orbital state, yields a good equilibrium geometry of the ZnO supercell, and opens up a gap, which is compatible to experimental results.

 Since the PDOS of the defect state is mainly formed by the nearest zinc orbitals the contribution of the valence band states to the defect level is unlikely, because the top of the valence band is formed by oxygen states.
 Taking this into consideration, we expand the defect states, $\psi_D(\bm{r})$, in terms of all explicitly calculated 486 occupied and 506 unoccupied molecular orbitals of the defect-free sample, $\psi_i(\bm{r})$, in the vicinity of the $\Gamma$-point.
-This allows to calculate amplitudes of the decomposed states as: $A_i|_{\bm{k}=\Gamma}=\int_{V}d \bm{r}\,\psi_i^\ast(\bm{r})\psi_D (\bm{r})$, where an integration is done over the volume of the supercell, $V$.
-A close inspection of the results of numerical integration, shown in Fig.~\ref{fig2}, reveal that the defect state is mainly constituted by conduction states of the defect-free ZnO supercell.
-A summation over $\sum_i|A_i|^2\approx0.98$, which indicates that the calculated single particle wave functions represent almost complete basis set.
+This allows to calculate amplitudes of the decomposed states as: $A_i|_{\bm{k}=\Gamma}=\int_{V}d \bm{r}\,\psi_i^\ast(\bm{r})\psi_D (\bm{r})$, integrated over the volume of the supercell, $V$.
+A close inspection of the results of numerical integration, shown in figure~\ref{fig4new}, reveal that the defect state is mainly constituted by conduction states of the defect-free ZnO supercell.
+A summation over $\sum_i|A_i|^2\approx0.98$, indicates that the calculated single particle wave functions represent almost complete basis set.